theCodingProfessor/Round_Trip_Data_Python_Flask_MongoDB/static/docs/Readme.md

 # Welcome to a Small Python/Flask/MongoDB Web App

 ## App Overview:
-Simple Demo App to show round-trip of data from a web form (entry) to a database (mongodb), and then presented back (as a table) in the web app.
+Demonstration App to show round-trip of data from a web form (entry) to a database (mongodb), and then presented back (as a table) in the web app.